 - Family Supportive Housing is an evidence-informed model that provides permanent housing and intensive case management and financial empowerment support to families who have experienced homelessness and are at-risk of child welfare involvement.
-Families served by FSH tend to have high rates of housing stability (66-82% over the last five years) and most families close their child welfare case during enrollment and do not have a new case after they exit. - Fuel Assistance- The Seasonal Fuel Assistance Program helps low-income families pay a portion of their home heating bills.
+Families served by FSH tend to have high rates of housing stability (62-76% over the last five years) and most families close their child welfare case during enrollment and do not have a new case after they exit. - Fuel Assistance- The Seasonal Fuel Assistance Program helps low-income families pay a portion of their home heating bills.
 Assistance is for homeowners or renters who pay for heat or who have heat included in the rent.
-The Crisis Fuel Program-Emergency Fuel Program is available for families with monthly gross income up to 200% of poverty level. - Financial Empowerment Program Reach Up case managers use "Your Money, Your Goals" toolkit to help Reach Up recipients address financial barriers. - Reach Up Car Ownership Program Reach Up purchases used cars for families through Good News Garage and other state agencies and assists through down payment assistance. - The Child Care Financial Assistance Program helps eligible families with the cost of childcare.
+The Crisis Fuel Program-Emergency Fuel Program is available for families with monthly gross income up to 200% of poverty level. - Financial Empowerment Program Reach Up case managers and VABIR Career Coaches use "Your Money, Your Goals" toolkit to help Reach Up recipients address financial barriers.
+VABIR Career Coaches pair incentivized Financial Coaching with employment, training and education goals to help families obtain bank accounts, fix credit, start saving, and feel more confident about their financial future. - Reach Up Car Ownership Program Reach Up purchases used cars for families through Good News Garage and other state agencies and assists through down payment assistance and preventing repossenssions. - The Child Care Financial Assistance Program helps eligible families with the cost of childcare.
 Payments are made directly to childcare providers and is provided through DCF-Child Development Division. - Help Me Grow helps early childhood partners work together to build strong, connected communities and healthy, resilient families.
 Help Me Grow builds families' and service providers' understanding of early development, promotes the importance of social and emotional skill development, and connects children to the community resources and supports they need, when they need them.